kaboc/dart_text_parser/README.md

 - On the web, parsing is always executed in the main thread because Flutter Web does not support [dart:isolate][isolate].

-## Troubleshooting

-### Why is this text not parsed as expected?

-e.g. `'123abc456'` is parsed with two matchers.

-- RegExp pattern in matcher 1
-    - `r'\d+'`
-        - Any sequence of numeric values
-- RegExp pattern in matcher 2
-    - `r'(?<=\d)[a-z]+'`
-        - Alphabets after a number

-In this example, you may expect the first match to be "123" and the next match to be "abc", but the second match is actually "456".

-This is due to the mechanism of this package that excludes already searched parts of text in later search iterations; "123" is found in the first iteration, and then the next iteration is targeted at "abc456", which does not match `(?<=\d)`.

-An easy solution is to use `^` together with the positive lookbehind, like `(?<=\d|^)`.

-**Note: Safari has no support for lookbehind assertion.**

 [TextParser]: https://pub.dev/documentation/text_parser/latest/text_parser/TextParser-class.html
 [TextParser_matchers]: https://pub.dev/documentation/text_parser/latest/text_parser/TextParser/matchers.html
 [TextMatcher]: https://pub.dev/documentation/text_parser/latest/text_parser/TextMatcher-class.html